SAP/spartacus-docs/_pages/dev/session-management.md

 ## Client Authentication and User Authentication

-From CX version 2211-jdk21.0 and above, the OCC APIs no longer require Client Authentication on any endpoints.
-The Client Credentials used with Spartacus should be set as a "Public" client, which restricts the allowed authentication methods to Authorization Code flow.
-Please continue to always use `ROLE_CLIENT` with the Spartacus OAuth client.
+If you are using SAP Commerce Cloud version 2211-jdk21.1 or newer, the OCC APIs no longer require client authentication on any endpoints.
+The client credentials used with Spartacus should be set to "Public" client credentials, which restricts the allowed authentication methods to Authorization Code Flow.
+Regardless of the version of SAP Commerce Cloud that you are using, always use `ROLE_CLIENT` with the Spartacus OAuth client.

-From the beginning, Spartacus has included both client authentication and user authentication.
-Although this is not typical for web applications, it is necessary for Spartacus to work with the OCC API prior to version 2211-jdk21.0.
+Although not typical for web applications, Spartacus still includes both client authentication and user authentication.
+These are needed for Spartacus to work with the OCC APIs of 2211.xx versions of SAP Commerce Cloud, such as 2211.44.

 Client authentication relates to the endpoints that work on behalf of logged-out users, such as registering, resetting a password, placing an order as a guest, and verifying an address.
 These endpoints require an access token to be sent with the request, and this access token needs to be retrieved by following the Client Credentials Flow that is defined by the OAuth specification.
 In other words, the Client Credentials Flow is needed for certain OCC requests, so you need to enable this flow in your OAuth client.